Nav-Kirat/Go_Norquest/README.md

 ## Price Analysis
 1. **Price Categories**: Vehicles are segmented into `budget`, `mid_range`, and `high_end` categories based on the `price` column.
 2. **Price Sensitivity Analysis**: For each dealer, the average vehicle price and counts for each price category are calculated, enabling analysis of dealership positioning within the market.

+## Power BI Dashboard: Dealership Sales and Inventory Analysis

+This Power BI dashboard provides an interactive view of vehicle sales and dealership performance across the Edmonton region.
+It consolidates various sales metrics, allowing users to explore dealership data geographically and gain insights into sales patterns and average vehicle prices by region.
+Here’s a breakdown of the dashboard components:

+### Key Dashboard Features

+- **Map Visualization of Dealerships**:
+  - The map displays dealerships across Edmonton, color-coded by different clusters.
+This feature helps users quickly identify high-revenue areas and compare dealership performance geographically.

+- **Filters for Customized Analysis**:
+  - **Stock Type, Make, and Model** filters allow users to refine the view to specific types of vehicles.
+  - **Vehicle Age Slider** enables filtering by the age of vehicles in the inventory.
+  - **Gross Sales and Total Sales Filters** offer control over the dealership selection by sales volume, helping focus on high-performing dealers or those within specific sales ranges.

+- **Dealership Summary Panel**:
+  - Highlights overall metrics, such as:
+    - **Total Gross Sales Value**: Shows the aggregated gross revenue from vehicle sales.
+    - **Total Sales (Cars)**: Displays the number of vehicles sold.
+    - **Most Sold Model**: Indicates the most popular vehicle model by sales.
+  - Useful for tracking dealership performance at a high level and identifying the top-selling models.

+- **Average Car Price by Region**:
+  - A bar chart summarizing the average car price in different Edmonton regions, providing insights into regional price trends.
+For instance, South Edmonton and Greater Edmonton suburbs have higher average prices, while Downtown Edmonton shows lower average prices.